-Other Significant Cash and Contractual Obligations
+Other Significant Contractual Obligations

-The following summarizes our scheduled long-term contractual obligations that may affect our future liquidity as of December 31, 2011 (in thousands):
+The following summarizes our scheduled long-term contractual obligations that may affect our future liquidity as of December 31, 2012 (in thousands):

-Pay ment Due By I Period

-Less than 1 1-3 3-5 More than 5

-Contractual Obligations Total Year Years Years Years

-Operating leases \$ 359 \$ 233 \$ 126 \$ - \$ -
+Less than 1 1-3 3-5 More than 5 Contractual Obligations Total Year Years Years Years Operating leases \$ 145 \$ 108 \$ 37 \$ - \$ - Research and development services(1) \$2,354 \$ 4 \$2,350 Total(2) \$2,499 \$ 112 \$2,387 \$ - \$ -

-License obligations(1)

-Total(2) \$ 359 \$ 233 \$ 126 \$ -

-- (1) Under the license agreements for our product candidates, we may be required to make future payments based upon the occurrence of certain milestones related to clinical development, regulatory or commercial events.
-We will also be required to pay royalties on any net sales of the licensed products, if any are approved by the FDA or foreign regulatory authorities for commercial sale.
-These milestone payments and royalty payments under our license agreements are not included in the table above because we cannot determine when, or if, the related milestones will be achieved or the events triggering the commencement of payment obligations will occur at present. - (2) We also enter into agreements with third parties to conduct our clinical trials, manufacture our product candidates, perform data collection and analysis and other services in connection with our product development programs.
-Our payment obligations under these agreements depend upon the progress of our product development programs.
-Therefore, we are unable at this time to estimate with certainty the future costs we will incur under these agreements.
+- (1) In October 2011, we entered into an agreement with Kissei to perform research and development services relating to MN-221 in exchange for a non-refundable upfront payment of \$2.5 million.
+We are responsible for all costs to be incurred in the performance of these services.
+The estimated remaining costs to be incurred in the performance of all such remaining services are included above. - (2) We also enter into agreements with third parties to conduct our clinical trials, manufacture our product candidates, perform data collection and analysis and other services in connection with our product development programs.
+As our payment obligations under these agreements depend upon the progress of our product development programs, we are unable at this time to estimate the future costs we might incur under these agreements.